hannesm/conex/NOTES.md

 - Int64.t ++ wraparounds, pls solve!
 - PBKDF enc private keys
 - use opam lib (format parser + writer) ; package name validation ; package name + version -> package name

-* What to include in checksums?

-- byte size pretty useless, since the digest algorithm already appends the input size as part of its output
-- filename?  otherwise can be reused with a different file, but should not matter since everything is public anyways (in contrast to signatures)
-- resource? see above
-- what is the maximum length here? that one of a cstruct?
-String.length? int32?
-31 bit?
-63 bit? int64?

-current state:
-- Checksum module includes type c = { name ; size ; digest }, computes digest over data
-- Index includes (name * resource * digest), digest over data

-* What to sign?

-- signature is just a tuple (identity * signature data)
-- verify : publickey -> role -> resource -> data -> (identity * signature data) -> (id, err) result
--> data is extended (String.concat " " [raw data; id]) --> neither of them may include ' '... or different separator?
---> this is fine for now! but we might want to add a timestamp (for UI)

 * Verification strategy